Origin and History

 N.B.: Christian Rogge gives four battalions for this regiment.

 When the army was reorganised in 1762, the regiment took the name of the Province of Guyenne.
-However, the Chevalier de Chatellux retained his command till 1771.
+However, the Chevalier de Chatellux retained his command until 1771.

 During the Seven Years' War, the regiment ranked 11th and was commanded by: